grame-cncm/guidodoc/mkdocs/docs/index.md

 ----

-The current documentation describes the Guido Music Notation language as supported by the Guido Engine version 1.6.8.
+The current documentation describes the Guido Music Notation language as supported by the **Guido Engine version 1.7.0**.